 What to do: Follow these four steps to report unemployment benefits fraud and to protect yourself:

-Bank of Clarke County has become aware of text messages describing fraudulent activity on ATM and debit cards that encourage the receivers of these messages to call a number.
+Bank of Clarke has become aware of text messages describing fraudulent activity on ATM and debit cards that encourage the receivers of these messages to call a number.
 Once they do, they are asked to give out private, confidential information.
 These smishing texts are the result of randomly selected numbers in the area and not of any security issues with Bank of Clarke (smishing is a form of phishing that is perpetrated through mobile devices).

-Please remember that Bank of Clarke County never calls, emails or texts customers and ask for confidential information.
-If you are a customer of Bank of Clarke County and have received texts like this and unknowingly shared confidential information, please contact Bank of Clarke immediately.
+Please remember that Bank of Clarke never calls, emails or texts customers and ask for confidential information.
+If you are a customer of Bank of Clarke and have received texts like this and unknowingly shared confidential information, please contact Bank of Clarke immediately.
 Thank you.